Plant Industry - Spotted Lanternfly

 New Jersey Department of Agriculture

-New York Department of Agriculture
+New York Department of Agricultur

 New York State IPM Center